Abzq1995/My-First-Python-Portfolio/README.md

 # My First Python Portfolio
+Hi My name is Abdul Quadir.
-This portfolio will show my python projects
+This portfolio will show what ive learned and applied as python projects .